aryehof/dart-event/README.md

 #### An elevator example

 Consider for example, that an independent model of the operation of a single elevator needs know nothing of the user interfaces (UI) or system interfaces (SI) dependent on it.
-There might be a diagnostics UI written in Flutter, a console (CUI) interface, as well as as a module that only exposes a programmatic interface that external programs might consume to control the elevator.
+There might be a diagnostics UI written in `Flutter`, a console (CUI) interface, as well as as a module that only exposes a programmatic interface (API) that external programs might consume to control the elevator.

 ![](https://www.dropbox.com/s/wt1v75g5s5wwli1/event-example-small.jpg?raw=true)